Apple maggot: Distribution and habitat

 Rhagoletis pomonella is prevalent in North America, though endemic only to the eastern United States.
 The range of the apple race is contained within that of the hawthorn race, including the northeastern and midwestern US as well as eastern Canada.
 The species has been found as far south as Florida.
 In 1979, the apple maggot was reported to be found for the first time on a backyard tree in Portland, Oregon.
 California quarantine inspection records show apple maggot infest fruit have been intercepted at border patrol stations since around 1950.
-A misidentified apple maggot, originally thought to be the snowberry maggot Rhagoletis zephyria Snow, was found in the Oregon Department of Agriculture (ODA) tephritid fly collection, and the fly was collected in 1951 in Rowena, Oregon.
+A misidentified apple maggot, originally thought to be the snowberry maggot Rhagoletis zephyria, was found in the Oregon Department of Agriculture (ODA) tephritid fly collection, and the fly was collected in 1951 in Rowena, Oregon.
 The ODA conducted a survey in 1980 to measure the distribution of the apple maggot, and traps in southwestern Washington showed apple maggot distribution in and around Vancouver, Washington, a suburb of Portland, Oregon.
 The apple maggot has spread to the Northwest, including Washington, Oregon, and northern California.
 They are believed to have been spread through contaminated apples, most likely to have been accidentally introduced to the western United States multiple times over the past few decades.
 This theory is supported by lack of R. pomonella infestation on C. douglasii in Washington, Oregon, and Idaho, implying that the fly in these regions is not native on hawthorn.
 There are recorded sightings of R. pomonella from Southern Utah and New Mexico, as well as in the Sierra Madre Oriental Mountains and the Altiplano central highlands of Mexico.

 The original ancestral host of the apple maggot was the wild hawthorn (Crataegus spp.), but in the mid-1800s when the apple (Malus spp.) was introduced to North America, R. pomonella, able to take advantage of the new host, evolved.
 Peach, pear, cherry, plum, chokeberry, cranberry, dogwood, and fruits of the Japanese roses Rosa rugosa and Rosa carolina can also host apple maggots.
 However, apple maggots are not usually a serious pest of plums, cherries, and pears; larvae have been found in pears but not adult flies.